 - Mustard greens

-The unbelievably effective asthma remedy N-acetyl cysteine (NAC) helps decrease the severity and frequency of wheezing and respiratory attacks by boosting glutathione and thinning bronchial mucus.
-NAC is actually a precursor to GSH and it has recently been proven highly efficient at treating neurocognitive issues like addiction, compulsive behaviors, schizophrenia and bipolar disorder.
-(21) I recommend taking 200-500mg 1x daily.
+N-acetyl cysteine (NAC) helps decrease the severity and frequency of wheezing and respiratory attacks by boosting glutathione and thinning bronchial mucus, thus working as an effective asthma remedy.
+NAC is actually a precursor to GSH, and it has recently been proven highly efficient at treating neurocognitive issues like addiction, compulsive behaviors, schizophrenia and bipolar disorder.
+(18) I recommend taking 200–500m milligram once daily.

 5. α-Lipoic Acid

 a-Lipoic Acid helps restore GSH levels with any immune system depletion.
-In fact, it is part of my Reverse Diabetes Naturally in 30 Days or Less plan.
-Only 300-1200 mg of alpha lipoic acid daily helps improves insulin sensitivity and reduces symptoms of diabetic neuropathy.
+In fact, it’s part of my Reverse Diabetes Naturally plan.
+Only 300–1,200 milligrams of alpha lipoic acid daily helps improves insulin sensitivity and reduces symptoms of diabetic neuropathy.
 It has also been shown clinically to restore total blood GSH status and lymphocyte function in HIV/AIDS patients.
-(22)
+(19)

 In the words of Dr. Mark Hyman, methylation ingredients “are perhaps the most critical to keep the body producing glutathione.”
-(23) The best (natural) way to keep your methylation ingredients at optimal levels is to simply eat these Top Folate Foods:
+(1) The best (natural) way to keep your methylation ingredients at optimal levels is to simply eat these top folate foods:

 - Garbanzo beans (chickpeas) — ½ cup: 557 mcg (over 100% DV)